Tony-Donghua-Han/Unit-test-examples/README.md

 # Unit-test-examples

-Overall training guideline for test repo:
+This is the Training Course for SL-OLO repor on unit test, Overall training guideline for test repo are:

 Modular Design
 1. To be practiced in the follow up Homework PR